mike632t/x11-calc/MANUAL.md

 it isn't (apparently some laptops don't have a numlock key!)

 #### --zoom ZOOM
-Specifying a ZOOM (1, 2, 3 or 4) level will enlarge the size of the window up to a maximum of 150%.
+Specifying  a  value for zoom (1, 2, 3 or 4) will enlarge the size  of  the window up to a maximum of 150%.

 #### --help
 Display the help text shown above and exits.